Readless

 Should I switch from Meco or keep it and add another tool?

-For many users, hybrid works best: keep Meco for reading and add a second layer for filtering or summaries.
-If you are evaluating that path, start with Readless vs Meco and test one weekly KPI like triage minutes saved.
+For many users, a hybrid approach works best: keep Meco for newsletter collection and add a second layer for filtering or AI summaries.
+According to McKinsey research, knowledge workers spend 28% of the workweek on email — any tool that reduces triage time is worth testing.
+Start with Readless vs Meco and track one weekly KPI like triage minutes saved.

 Related Reads